anne75/holbertonschool-sysadmin_devops/README.md

+##Bash scripts
-This folder contains the various tasks I had to perform to learn how to use the shell
+This directory contains all the projects I had to solve in `bash`.